As you

 It is red.

-•An adjective accompanies a noun in a noun phrase:
+•An adjective accompanies a noun in

 John’s house is red.